 One serving from this group consists of two to three ounces of cooked lean meat, poultry, or fish.
 One-half cup of cooked dry beans or one egg counts as one ounce of lean meat.

 The Health Action Guide on this page lists the USDA guidelines for sale handing of meat.

-Interestingly, the higher the grade of red meat, the more fat will be marbled throughout the muscle fiber and the higher will be its fat and caloric content.
-Indeed, the higher grade steak usually tastes better, but that is because of its higher fat content.
+Interestingly, the higher the grade of red meat, the more fat will be marbled throughout the muscle fiber, and the higher will be it’s fat and caloric content.

 Vegetables provide vitamins, complex carbohydrates, and fiber and may help prevent some types of cancer.
 Are you eating three to five servings a day?

 A primary requirement for good nutrition is a balanced diet.
 A variety of food selections forms the basis of this diet.

 Record your points in the appropriate column for each day.
 Total your daily and weekly points.
 Negative points for junk food consumption should be subtracted from your daily and weekly totals.

 Second cup of milk